Torrens University Australia privacy statement

 - External organisations such as professional bodies, work-placement providers, and third parties engaged to act on behalf of the University

-- Other educational institutions in the Laureate International network (such as Laureate Education, Inc.) so that they can also offer you information and services (if you have opted-in to receive such information)
+- Other educational institutions in the Torrens Global Education network so that they can also offer you information and services (if you have opted-in to receive such information).

 - Our IT, infrastructure and operations service providers